NexaVerseDot/Termite-Wallet-Website/src/components/Privacy/privacy-backup.md

 # Privacy Policy

-Thank you for visiting Unstoppable Money [https://unstoppable.money/](https://unstoppable.money/).
+Thank you for visiting Termite Money [https://unstoppable.money/](https://unstoppable.money/).

 This website neither collects any data about its users nor employs any third-party analytics or data collecting services.

 # Privacy Policy

-Thank you for visiting Unstoppable Money [https://unstoppable.money/](https://unstoppable.money/).
+Thank you for visiting Termite Money [https://unstoppable.money/](https://unstoppable.money/).

 Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our website.